Long Island Foundry Co., 87 Carroll St., Brooklyn, NY, 2010

 Another of the original cooperators of Long Island Foundry was George Buchanan (c1867-1931).
 His death in 1931 was noted as follows in the Brooklyn Daily Eagle, 24 May 1931, pg.
 19, "Buchanan - George Buchanan, aged 64 years, of 101-08 Christie St., Corona, L. I., on May 22, 1931, beloved husband of Marie, loving father of Helen, Martha, George and Charles Buchanan.
 Funeral services, B. P. O. E. 878, Sunday, May 24, 8 p.m.
 Regular services Monday, May 25, 8 p.m., followed by Mizpah Lodge, F. & A. M., 738.
 Interment Tuesday, 10 a.m.
 Maple Grove Cemetery."
 Born in Scotland, Buchanan appears in the 1910 U. S. Census as "laborer, iron works," then in the 1915 New York State Census as "Iron Foundry, Superintendent."
 In the 1930 U. S. Census he was "Foreman, Foundry."
 The foundries involved here may either have been G. L. Stuebner or the Long Island Foundry.

-The third cooperator in the Long Island Foundry was Thomas Francis McMahon (1876-1963?).
+The third cooperator in the Long Island Foundry was Thomas Francis McMahon (1876-1948).
 He registered for the World War I draft in 1918 as Thomas Francis McMahon, age 43, born 17 January 1876, "Vice President, L I Foundry Co.
 Inc., 11 & 12 Sts., L I City Queens."
 According to his entry in the 1925 New York State Census he was born in Ireland, immigrated to the U. S. at the age of four, and became a citizen through his father's naturalization.
 He appears in the 1940 U. S. Census, living in Woodside, Queens, age 63, born Irish Free State, "Foreman, Iron Foundry."
-A Thomas McMahon, age 86 years, 1 month and 29 days died in Queens January 1963, but whether this was our Thomas F. McMahon is not clear.
+A great-grandson, James McMahon, in an email writes that Thomas F. McMahon died in 1948.
+James McMahon also provided this photo of the Long Island Foundry.
+Thomas F. McMahon is thought to be the man in the middle in a top hat.

 The last entry for Long Island Foundry Co. in the Brooklyn telephone directory was in 1935.
 A notice in the New York Herald Tribune, 13 Aug.
 1940, pg.
 27, mentions the Long Island Foundry Company in bankruptcy.